Collaborative Learning for Cyberattack Detection in Blockchain Networks: Experimental Results and Performance Evaluation

 \subsubsection{Real-time Monitoring and Detection}

 Fig.~\ref{fig:realdec} illustrates the real-time monitoring of our proposed CoL for normal state and three types of attacks in the network.
 Fig.~\ref{fig:realdec_1} is the normal state (Class-0) of the network with a high number of normal samples and a low number of attack samples.
-Then, the BP attack is performed, and Fig.~\ref{fig:realdec_2} shows a slightly increase in the number of BP attacks.
-This is because, the number of BP attack samples is much smaller than other states in a period of time as in Table~\ref{tab:realsample}.
+Then, the BP and MitM attacks are performed.
+Fig.~\ref{fig:realdec_2} and Fig.~\ref{fig:realdec_5} show a slight increase in the number of BP attacks and MitM attacks.
+This is because the number of BP attack samples is much smaller than other states in a period of time as in Table~\ref{tab:realsample}.
 In this case, the detection mechanism is activated and alarms the network under the BP attack (Class-1).
-Similarly, the DDoS attack in the network is described in Fig.~\ref{fig:realdec_3} with a high increase in the number of samples of DoS attack.
-Finally, Fig.~\ref{fig:realdec_4} describes the FoT attack.
-Unlike other attacks, the FoT attack includes a large number samples, thus it increases both the number of normal and attack samples (above 300~traffic~samples per 2~seconds) than other attacks (under 50~traffic~samples per 2~seconds).
+Similarly, the DDoS attack in the network is described in Fig.~\ref{fig:realdec_3} with a high increase in the number of samples of DoS attacks.
+Finally, Fig.~\ref{fig:realdec_4} describes the FoT attacks.
+Unlike other attacks, the FoT attacks include a large number of samples, thus it increases both the number of normal and attack samples (above 200~traffic~samples per 2~seconds) more than other attacks (about 100~traffic~samples per 2~seconds).
 Thereby, in all the cases, we can observe that our proposed intrusion detection system can detect attacks effectively in a real-time manner.